 If you want to use a credit card, if even for the perks you might get, then you need to use it in the right way.
 Never charge more than what you have available in cash to pay for.
 You should not even charge in advance of a paycheck coming your way.
 What would happen if you suddenly lost your job?
 Would you really pay off your card or would you hold onto it to cover upcoming expenses?

-This is a sneaky was you are wasting money.
+Cable TV is a sneaky was you are wasting money.
 Cable companies love to charge people money – and lots of it.
-If you look at the number of channels you pay for each month vs. the number of channels you actually watch, you quickly realize that you are absolutely wasting money.
+If you look at the number of channels you pay for each month vs. the number of channels you watch, you quickly realize that you are absolutely wasting money.

 What you can do is try to find other alternatives to getting the programming you want.
 There are services such as Sling TV, Hulu Plus, Netflix and more.